ory/docs/docs/oathkeeper/pipeline/error.md

 This feature tells ORY Oathkeeper that the `json` error handler should be used as fallback.
 You could also define multiple fallback handlers - the first matching handler will be the one and only executed!
-This makes sense if you additionally configure the `when` section:
+This makes sense if you configure the `when` section as well:

 ```yaml
 # .oathkeeper.yaml